-Kady graduated top of her class from the College of Southern Idaho in 2016 with an Associate's degree in Digital Media and in 2018, an AA in Liberal Arts.
+Kady graduated top of her class from the College of Southern Idaho in 2016 with an AAS in Digital Media and in 2018, an AA in Liberal Arts.
 She developed a passion for graphic design while in school and has continued to pursue that passion through IDA.
 Being the youngest in all her educational endeavors has never stopped her from achieving her dreams.
-In her spare time, she is a snowboard instructor at Pomerelle Ski Resort, an avid PS4/PC gamer, and a volunteer designer with Voices Against Violence.
+In her spare time, she is a snowboard instructor at Pomerelle Ski Resort, an avid PS4/PC gamer, and a volunteer designer with Voices Against Violence and Hospice Visions.
 Currently, Kady works on IDA's website, newsletter, email marketing, and other miscellaneous, tech-related jobs.
 Kady has been with IDA since December of 2016.

 dairy worker training & safety Director